 Phonics at Cockfield

 Phonics is the first stepping-stone to reading.
-At Cockfield we believe the teaching of phonics is integral to reading success.
-The Keep Up Not Catch Up philosophy is central to our vision for teaching phonics.
-It is rooted in the highest expectations of what children can achieve and leads to excellent outcomes.
-Keep Up Not Catch Up is the relentless determination that no child will fall behind.
+At Cockfield we know that effective teaching of phonics is integral to reading success.
+The Keep Up Not Catch Up philosophy is central to our teaching – we have a relentless determination that no child will fall behind when learning to read.

 Children’s growing phonic knowledge is closely assessed and tracked, away from the point of teaching, to ensure that all staff know children’s strengths and areas to practise in reading.
 Home phonic reading books are targeted appropriately and are changed regularly.